Gadnadj/SmartSpeaker/README.md

 Go back to the backend terminal and activate the virtual environment:

 source venv/bin/activate

-Start the backend server with uvicorn main:app
+Start the backend server with:

+uvicorn main:app

 In the frontend terminal, launch the development server with yarn:

 yarn dev

 Open your browser and go to http://localhost:5173/.

 Experience the interactive Jarvis Smart Speaker on your local environment! 🚀